 Are there any problems with traveling by sea or ship?

 Seasickness is a concern for many people traveling by sea.
-Your healthcare provider may recommend medicine that helps prevent motion sickness and is safe during pregnancy.
+Your healthcare provider may recommend a medicine that helps prevent motion sickness and is safe during pregnancy.
 You might also consider trying acupressure wristbands.

 Be aware that the medical services on a ship are very limited.